<img src="https://secure.intelligence52.com/795232.png" style="display:none;">

-A Functional Service Provision Case Study with a top 5 pharmaceutical company
+A Functional Service Provision (FSP) Case Study with a Top 5 Pharmaceutical.

 The client experienced a substantial demand for additional programming resources and an unpredictable requirement for statistical analysis expertise and medical writing capabilities.
 Changes in resourcing meant that the company decided to outsource in order to tackle the following challenges: